 Unit Diagnostics are targeted pre-assessments intended to give you a sense of what your kids know at the start of a unit.
 The question you are trying to answer is "What's the baseline for these students at the beginning of this unit?"

 We recommend giving a unit diagnostic at the start of each unit of study.
-You'll then be able to track student growth by giving an analogous Growth Quiz at the end of the unit.
-Learn more about Unit Diagnostics here.
+You can then measure how much your students have improved by assigning a follow-up Growth Quiz at the end of the unit that covers the same skills.
+Learn more about Unit Diagnostics here!